IMS Question & Test Interoperability Implementation Guide

 A randomised version of this question is also available examples/items/Example03-feedbackBlock-solution-random.xml.
 The randomization does not affect the display of the solution in this example.

-Using templateBlock and templateInline inside feedbackBlock
+Using templateBlock and templateInline inside feedbackBlock to adjust content

 The feedbackBlock element can contain subsidiary feedback elements, "template" elements and interactions alongside any of the HTML elements.
 In this question, the values of template variables are calculated within the templateProcessing element, and the solution is different depending on the value of the variable iA; if iA=90, the right angle in the triangle makes the question easier.